ovh/docs/pages/platform/kubernetes-k8s/software-versions-reserved-resources/guide.en-us.md

 ## CRI (Container Runtime Interface)

-As recommended by Kubernetes, `docker` used as CRI is now deprecated since `1.20`, more information [here](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
+As recommended by Kubernetes, `docker` used as CRI is now deprecated since `1.20`, you can find more information [here](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).

-* If you create a new cluster or a node pool after 19 February 2021 (in any supported Kubernetes version) or if you upgrade an existing cluster to 1.20, `containerd` is used as the default CRI for each nodes.
+* If you create a new cluster or a node pool after February 19th 2021 (in any supported Kubernetes version) or if you upgrade an existing cluster to 1.20, `containerd` is used as the default CRI for each nodes.
 Docker remains installed in our managed OS to ensure compatibilty for specific use cases.
 * For node pools created before that date, existing node pools will still use `docker` as the CRI on all nodes until you update that cluster to `1.20` or above.

 ## CNI (Cluster Network Interface)